MukeshAdhvaryu/ASP.NETCore.CQRS.Common/README.md

         }
     }

-### Please note that we have not snatched away an opportunity for the given entity to parse json by itself by giving through ISelfParser<T> interface.
+### Please note that we have not snatched away an opportunity for the given entity to parse json by itself by providing it through ISelfParser<T> interface.
+If, it chooses to implement that.

 Then the static class Globals: